My Research Area

 Thesis

-• Priority View in Human Rights (PhD Thesis) (2026)
+• Priority View in Human Rights (PhD Thesis) (in progress)

-• The Problem of Determinism in History (MA Thesis) – (2023)
+• The Problem of Determinism in History (MA Thesis) (2023)

-• Autonomy-Based Liberalism and Food Insecurity (MSc Thesis) – (2022)
+• Autonomy-Based Liberalism and Food Insecurity (Mac Thesis) (2022)